-The first Maternal Mental Health Day takes place on the 4th May 2016 when people from around the world will connect to discuss the challenges and possible solutions to this important topic relating to mothers.
+The first Maternal Mental Health Day took place on the first Wednesday in May, 4 May 2016.
+On World Maternal Mental Health Day, people from around the world connect to discuss the challenges and possible solutions to this important topic relating to mothers.

 So why do I stress the importance of supporting fathers too?